-The second year for both the Mecklenburg County 2017-2018 Strategic Business Plan and the mission "Improve Lives and Build a Stronger Community" shaped our strategies.
-Highlights of fiscal year 2018 included:
+The final year for Mecklenburg County 2017-2019 Strategic Business Plan and the mission "Improve Lives and Build a Stronger Community" shaped our strategies.
+Highlights of fiscal year 2019 included:

-- The Library partnered with WAXN for the 64U "Books for Kids" drive, collecting 21,000 books for area children and teens, and received in-kind promotion valued at over \$.8 million. - Recognized the more than 1,500 volunteers who donated 61,200 hours of service valued at \$1.8 million. - Conducted more active reading workshops to promote childhood literacy, bringing the number of family completions to 260 and total adult reading mentors to 829. - The Library, with Mecklenburg County Asset Facility Management (AFM), re-opened a renovated Morrison Regional Library, advanced capital projects at North County and South County, and continued planning for Main Library and a Support Services Center. - Collaborated in the partnership with the Seventh and Tryon Development Committee. - Interacted with more than 105,000 students who in some way used their ONE Access accounts in the 2016-17 school year, while 18,000+ CMS faculty and staff members and Mecklenburg County employees received free "e-accounts" to access digital resources. - The Library Foundation raised almost \$1.8 million in gifts, grants and endowment earnings; and increased awareness and engagement with events like Verse & Vino and EpicFest.
+- The Library partnered with WSOC-TV for the "9 Books for Kids" drive, collecting 12,000+ new and gently used books for area children and teens. - Recognized the more than 1,400 volunteers who donated 54,600 hours of service valued at \$1.4 million dollars. - Conducted more active reading workshops to promote childhood literacy, bringing the number of family completions up over FY 2018 by 98% to 525, while total adult reading mentors increased by 69% to 2,045. - The Library, with Mecklenburg County Asset Facility Management (AFM), advanced capital projects at North County Regional Library, South County Regional Library, and Scaleybark Library and continued planning for new Main Library and a Support Services Center. - Collaborated in the partnership with the Seventh & Tryon Development Committee. - Interacted with more than 96,000 students who in some way used their ONE Access accounts in the 2018-19 school year, while 18,000+ CMS faculty and staff members and 5,000+ Mecklenburg County employees received free e-accounts to access digital resources.

+The Library Foundation raised \$1.4 million in gifts, grants and endowment earnings; increased awareness and engagement with events like Verse & Vino and EpicFest; and began the quiet phase of the capital campaign for the new Main Library.

-In fiscal year 2019, the Library will continue to focus on activities and initiatives that align with our mission and benefit the community.
-These include collaborations with Digital Inclusion Playbook and Economic Mobility projects, continued expansion of Active Reading training in partnership with Read Charlotte, the reinvented Main Library project, and partnership with the Seventh and Tryon Development Committee.
+In fiscal year 2020, the Library will continue to focus on activities and initiatives that align with our mission and benefit the community.
+These include collaborations with alignments with the Digital Inclusion Playbook and Opportunity Task Force Report, expansion of Active Reading training in partnership with Read Charlotte, the introduction of a mobile Library, the Main Library project, and continued partnership with the Seventh and Tryon Development Committee.